notofonts/noto-docs/src/descriptions/NotoSansMendeKikakui.md

-Noto Sans Mende Kikakui is a unmodulated (“sans serif”) design for texts in the Mende script.
+Noto Sans Mende Kikakui is a unmodulated (“sans serif”) design for texts in the African _Mende_ script.
 It contains 228 glyphs, 3 OpenType features, and supports 218 characters.